owenlamont/uv-secure/README.md

 I build uv-secure because I wanted a CLI tool I could run with pre-commit.
 Statically analyse the uv.lock file without needing to create a virtual environment, and finally doesn't require you to create (and pay for) an account with any service.

+## Contributing

+Please raise issues for any bugs you discover with uv-secure.
+If practical and not too sensitive sharing the problem uv.lock file would help me reproduce and fix these issues.
+I welcome PRs for minor fixes and documentation tweaks.
+If you'd like to make more substantial contributions please reach out by email / social media / or raise an improvement issue to discuss first to make sure our plans are aligned before creating any large / time-expensive PRs.